How to create an "Inbox All" button to easily see ALL of your inboxes in one handy view in Microsoft Outlook 2010/2013/2016/2019/Office 365

-Aug 26 2015 Update - It would seem that this procedure still works with Windows 10 running Outlook 2016 (both the preview, and the released version, phew!), see details below.
+Aug 26 2015 Update - Still works with Windows 10 running Outlook 2016 in both the preview and the released version, phew!), see details below.

 Here's the original article.

 Rafe Needleman, recently had this to say, about the need for strong email alternatives here:

 E-mail needs software.
 Yes, you can do a lot with a Web-based e-mail client (and a lot more than Google currently does with Gmail), but there's nothing like a close-to-the-metal app like an e-mail client to mediate the workflow state of "I'm blasting through my e-mail, leave me alone."
 Even the most modern Web UI is a bottleneck to the e-mail ninja.

 With Outlook 2013, is Microsoft is finally competitive again, for those users who want the option of an IMAP compatible email client?
 I don't know.
 This article is just a productivity tip.

 Check out Microsoft's videos and articles at What's new in Outlook 2013.
 Hype aside, it does actually appear that Outlook has finally become more nimble, even when handling heavier, multi-gigabyte IMAP email accounts.
 That doesn't mean I won't still use web mail, but with a new unified inbox view, those occasions where an email client is preferred just became a bit easier.

 Microsoft's focus is still EAS (Exchange ActiveSync).
 But that doesn't explain why it would have been so hard for them to add a Unified Inbox feature, something folks have long been clamoring for.
 A single inbox pane, for all your accounts.
 With replies automatically getting sent from the appropriate account.
 This feature's absence has become all the more conspicuous lately, given how pervasive it's become elsewhere.
 On PCs, there's Thunderbird Smart Folders.
 On Macs, there was Sparrow Unified Inbox.
 And of course, on most smartphones.